Moving to Granada, Spain

 When we asked people why foreigners move to Granada, they responded:

-"It's a medium sized college town that is very vibrant and inter-cultural Also near the coast and skiing," replied one expat when asked about moving to Granada.
+"It's a medium sized college town that is very vibrant and inter-cultural Also near the coast and skiing," said one expat.

 Connect